 The program will serve as preparation for a career in research and higher education (researchers, research engineers) or data expertise in the humanities and social sciences.

-Location of instruction: Paris, on the partner institution campuses
+Teaching location: Paris, on the partner institution campuses

 Bachelor’s degree in one of the following areas: